LaravelDaily/laravel-tips/README.md

 ### What's behind the routes?

-Want to know what routes are actually behind `Auth::routes()`?
+If you use [Laravel UI package](https://github.com/laravel/ui), you likely want to know what routes are actually behind `Auth::routes()`?

-From Laravel 7, it’s in a separate package, so check the file `/vendor/laravel/ui/src/AuthRouteMethods.php`.
+You can check the file `/vendor/laravel/ui/src/AuthRouteMethods.php`.

 ```php
 public function auth()